ropensci/roweb3/content/blog/2023-07-31-r-universe-and-cran/index.md

 ## Seamless bugfixes ahead of cran {#pre-cran}

-In March 2023, {renv} released version 0.17.0, and subsequently [caused chaos with lesson workflows using {sandpaper}](https://github.com/carpentries/sandpaper/issues/406).
+In March 2023, renv released version 0.17.0, and subsequently [caused chaos with lesson workflows using sandpaper](https://github.com/carpentries/sandpaper/issues/406).

-Thanks to the rapid response from Kevin Ushey, I was able to get him to provide bugfixes that addressed these issues to the dev version of {renv}.
+Thanks to the rapid response from Kevin Ushey, I was able to get him to provide bugfixes that addressed these issues to the dev version of renv.
 However, he was also dealing with other bugfixes before he could resubmit to CRAN, so how was I to deploy these fixes to my community before he submitted the fix to CRAN, which could take days?

-I added **the specific bugfix tag/commit**[^commit] from {renv} to my `packages.json` file:
+I added **the specific bugfix tag/commit**[^commit] from renv to my `packages.json` file:

 ```json
 [